ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 1/readme.md

 -	There is some missing data but only in the X and Y columns.
 These columns are not important for our analysis.

 -	The geopoints for each camera is plotted on a street map of Toronto (obtained from the open data portal of The City of Toronto). **Please see the notebook for this visualization**.
 This gives a visual representation of all the red light cameras around the city.
-However, the shape file used in this visualization does not show the level of detail that would be preferred in this situation.
-A little more detail and interactivity at the intersection level is required in this analysis.
-A search is currently underway to find a better shape file for The City of Toronto.

 ### EDA for Red Light Accident Dataset (KSI)